 I can’t stress enough for you to DO THIS RIDE.
 It’s so great.
 First of all, it’s dirt cheap – less than one dollar, especially if you have the local currency (Cuban Peso) on you.
 They are remarkably comfortable.
 Plain and simple – they are fun!

-These are the little yellow cab like cars resemble tuk-tuks or rickshaws.
-They can fit up to three people, so if you have more in your party get two.
-They take you all over the city and its outskirts and are still around half the price of a private cab and the drivers can give you a brief tour if you want as well.
+These are the little yellow cab-like cars that resemble tuk-tuks or rickshaws.
+They can fit up to three people, so if you have more in your party, get two.
+They take you all over the city and its outskirts and are still around half the price of a private cab, and the drivers can give you a brief tour if you want as well.